stuartmonro/stuartmonro.github.io/_pages/travel_folder/food.md

 [Website](https://www.unos.com/menus/){:target="\_blank"}

 ### NYPD
-Pizza - takeout and sit in
+Pizza - takeout and sit in.
+This place consistently comes top on loads of different websites when rating places to eat in general, so we should probably check them out.

 [Locations and website](https://www.nypdpizzeria.com/locations/){:target="\_blank"}